CapgeminiCIS/hackerkiste-hackathon/02_SetupGit.md

 <br><img src="./images/changes_in_git.PNG" width="600"/><br>

 ### Create a Commit
 To finally save the changes and add a new version to git you need to make a commit which contains all changed files you want to bundle together.
-Therefore you need to select the changes you want to add by presseing the **plus** next to the filename.
+Therefore you need to select the changes you want to add by pressing the **plus** next to the filename.
 All added files are then displayed in the "Stage" area.

 To create a commit which contains all staged files, you need to add a **Commit Message** and press *Enter*
 <br><img src="./images/create_commit.PNG" width="400"/><br>